 A tired and overworked American businessman was vacationing in Tehuamixtle, a remote fishing village on Mexico’s Pacific coast.
 A friend offered to let the businessman use his vacation home after a stress-related health scare.
 Having no cell service and unpredictable wi-fi, the businessman had nothing to do but walk up and down the beautiful bay.

 While on an afternoon walk, the businessman stopped and watched a local fisherman pull his small boat up to the beach.
-The businessman noticed several large tuna, a couple dorado, and an octopus in the boat.
+The businessman noticed several large tuna, a couple of dorado, and an octopus in the boat.
 The businessman approached the fisherman and complimented him on his catch.
 He asked the fisherman how long it took him to catch all of that.
 The fisherman replied, “Only a little while, maybe two hours, mas o menos.”
 The businessman was impressed.
 He then asked, “Why didn’t you stay out longer and catch more?”
 The fisherman replied that he had more than enough to provide for his family.

 Perplexed, the businessman asked, “Then what do you do with the rest of your time?”
 The fisherman looked confused.
 He replied, “I sleep late, fish a little, play with my children, take a siesta with my wife, and stroll to the village each evening where I sip raicilla and play guitar with my friends.
 I have a full and wonderful life”

 The businessman scoffed, “I have an MBA from Harvard and I could help you become a success.”
 “How so?” the fisherman asked.
 “First, you need to spend more time fishing so you can increase your earnings.
 Then you’ll be able to buy a bigger boat and catch more fish.
 As you catch more fish and make extra money, you can buy more boats.
-Eventually, have a whole fleet and dozens of employees.
+Eventually, you’d have a whole fleet and dozens of employees.
 Then you will be able to open your own cannery and move to Mexico City where you will run your expanding enterprise.”

 “How long will this take?”
 The fisherman asked.
 “Probably about 20 years,” the businessman replied.
 “20 years?
 And then what?” asked the fisherman.
 The businessman laughed and said, “Then you sell your company and make millions.”
 “Then you can retire, move to a small remote fishing village where you’ll be able to sleep late, fish a little, play with your grandkids, take siestas with your wife, and stroll to the village each evening to sip raicilla and play guitar with your friends.”